r1pper/Topshelf.StartParameters/README.md

 **Note:** Be careful to not to define a parameter or command line definition with the name prefixed with **`tssp`** and similar to other defined parameters or command line definitions. (e.g never define both parameters **`test`** and **`tssptest`** at the same time because the extension is using **`tssptest`** under the hood for the **`test`**).

-**Note:** Never define a Command line definition with the same name as a parameter (or parameter name with **`tssp`** prefix), the extension will use the parameter name as a Command line definition under the hood.
+**Note:** Never define a command line definition with the same name as a parameter (or parameter name with **`tssp`** prefix), the extension will use the parameter name as a command line definition under the hood.

-**Note:** The command line defined for a constant parameter should not be used during installation, it will be added to the service parameters will be called automatically during service startup.
+**Note:** The command line defined for a constant parameter should not be used during installation, it will be added to the service parameters to be called automatically during service startup.

 ###WithCustomStartParameter(string argName,string paramName, string value, Action<string> action)###

 Similar to `WithStartParameter` but with complete control over configuration and runtime naming.
 `argName` specifies configuration name for the parameter which can be used during installation process.
-`paramName` specifies runtime name for the parameter which can be used with start command, and will be automatically passed to the service during startup.
+`paramName` specifies runtime name for the parameter which can be used with the start command, and will be automatically passed to the service during startup.

 *Usage:*